ajleeson/research_blog/_posts/2026-01-27-basin-averages.md

 In the no-loading run, there is the least amount of phytoplankton growth in Hood Canal, three times more in South Sound, and middle levels in Whidbey and Main Basins (Figure 3b).
 These patterns are consistent with the lower summer NO3 concentrations in South Sound, and generally higher NO3 concentrations in Hood Canal.

 WWTP loading appears to delay the onset of phytoplankton blooms in South Sound, Whidbey Basin, and Main Basin (Figure 3c), as indicated by the negative difference values near the start of the year.
 The blooms also appear to be more intense, as indicated by the positive difference values during the summer.
 I am not sure why increased loading causes this change in bloom timing.
 I am also curious whether the total amount of phytoplankton differs between the two runs, which I can investigate using cumulative sum plots in the future.
-It is worth noting that Hood Canal phytoplankton blooms are minimally impacted by WWTP relative to the other basins.
+It is worth noting that Hood Canal phytoplankton blooms are minimally impacted by WWTPs relative to the other basins.
 I wonder whether the Hood Canal summer increase in NH4 (Figure 2c) is thus due to NH4 being advected into Hood Canal from Main Basin.

 <p style="text-align:center;"><img src="/research_blog/figures/2026.01.27/Phyto.png" width="800"/><br>Fig 3.
 Average phytoplankton concentration in the different basins of Puget Sound. (a) Delineation of basin boundaries and location & discharge of WWTPs. (b) Average concentration in the no-loading run, partitioned by basin.
 The black dashed line represents the whole of Puget Sound. (c) Difference between the loading run and no-loading run average concentrations. </p><br>

-Zooplankton trends are shown in Figure 4 for posterity, but I do not have much commentary to add.
+Zooplankton trends are shown in Figure 4, but I do not have much commentary to add.
 Zooplankton patterns across the patterns largely follow the phytoplankton patterns.

 <p style="text-align:center;"><img src="/research_blog/figures/2026.01.27/Zoop.png" width="800"/><br>Fig 4.
 Average zooplankton concentration in the different basins of Puget Sound. (a) Delineation of basin boundaries and location & discharge of WWTPs. (b) Average concentration in the no-loading run, partitioned by basin.
 The black dashed line represents the whole of Puget Sound. (c) Difference between the loading run and no-loading run average concentrations. </p><br>